nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

      - ``bool``
      - No
    * - ``verifyDepth``
-     - Sets the verification depth in the client certificates chain.
+     - Sets the verification depth in the proxied HTTPS server certificates chain.
 The default is ``1``.
      - ``int``
      - No
    * - ``sessionReuse``